amanguptak/My-portfolio/README.md

 **Step 0:**

-Note :bangbang: the application uses EmailJS in order to send emails using client-side, therefore, you need to create EmailJS account [here](https://emailjs.com/) and sets the `VITE_EMAILJS_SERVICE_ID`, `VITE_EMAILJS_TEMPLATE_ID`, and `VITE_EMAIL_JS_ACCESS_TOKEN` environment variables in `.env` file.
+Note :this application uses EmailJS in order to send emails using client-side, therefore, you need to create EmailJS account [here](https://emailjs.com/) and sets the `VITE_EMAILJS_SERVICE_ID`, `VITE_EMAILJS_TEMPLATE_ID`, and `VITE_EMAIL_JS_ACCESS_TOKEN` environment variables in `.env` file.